Juhniel/java22-slutprojekt-avjava-juhn-kim/README.md

 # Introduction
 The producer-consumer problem is a standard example of a multiprocess synchronization issue, involving coordinating producers (who generate data) and consumers (who use that data).
-In our simulation, we ensure thread safety and manage state between these actors to prevent race conditions and deadlocks.
+In my simulation, we ensure thread safety and manage state between these actors.

 The core components of this project are modeled in separate packages: